-Since this is a smart and playful breed, a toy like Interactive Treat Maze & Puzzle Feeder is an excellent choice to keep them occupied.
+Since this is a smart and playful breed, cat toys are an excellent choice to keep them occupied.
 This is a lively and inquisitive breed that knows how to open cabinets.

 The American Curl has a deep interest in its surroundings.
 Once these cats get tired from exploring, they are more than happy to jump in their owner’s lap and spend the rest of the day napping.

 Curls have dog-like temperaments and are very attentive to the needs of their owners.
-Needless to say, Curls are extremely people-oriented, but they aren’t ‘in your face’ type of cats.
+Curls are extremely people-oriented, but they aren’t ‘in your face’ type of cats.

 The joyous Curl will observe everything you are doing and try to help in any way it can.
 However, they are smart enough to figure when their assistance isn’t needed and will be content just to keep you company and be close by.